j2zhao/tablevault/docs/core_concepts/operations.md

 TableVault manages every write operation through a multi-step process designed for safety and recoverability.
 This process involves distinct **setup**, **execution**, and **takedown** phases to ensure the repository remains in a consistent state, even if an operation is interrupted.

+For simple examples of how to use operations, check out [Basic Workflow](../workflows/workflow.md) and [Worflow with Artifacts](../workflows/workflow_artifacts.md).

+For a detailed list of available operations, please read the [Core API](../api/core_api.md).

 ---

 ## Process IDs, Pauses, and Restarts